 The software development services agreement defines the way your project is to be delivered and what you and your partner are going to receive after the contract completion.
 What is especially important is that the contract determines your and your partner’s actions and the responsibility in case of any dispute.
 In short, the contract defines the what, the when, the how, and, particularly, the how much.

 In a way, the structure of a custom software development agreement is very similar to an agreement made for any other services.
 It should include such common sections as the termination conditions, dispute resolution, governing law, and so on.
 However, when it concerns software development, there are specific things that you should agree with your partner.

-Relevant is a 7 years old software development company.
+Relevant is an 8-years old software development company.
 We helped 200+ companies safely outsource their software development.
 Let's talk about your current needs and how we can help.Schedule a call